dcollien/FilterHTML/Readme.md

 What this doesn't do:
  - Clean up tag soup (use something else for that, like BeautifulSoup): this assumes the HTML is valid and complete.
 It will throw exceptions if it detects unclosed opening tags, or extra closing tags.
- - Claim to be XSS-safe out of the box: be careful with your whitelist specification and test it thoroughly (here's a handy resource: https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
+ - Claim to be XSS-safe out of the box: be careful with your white-list specification and test it thoroughly (here's a handy resource: https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)

+### Class and Style filtering
+ - parses the 'class' attribute into a list of values to match against allowed classes (list of values or regular expressions)
+ - parses the 'style' attribute to match each style against a list of allowed styles, each with individual rules

+### Text filtering/modification
+ - Text (between tags) can be filtered or modified with a delegate function.
+This function is passed each string of text between tags, as well as a list of the tags this string is inside (and their attributes).
+The string is replaced with the output of this function, and it is also filtered according to the supplied white-list specification.

+### Built-In Filters:
+ - "url", for parsing URLs and matching against allowed schemes (http://, ftp://, mailto:, etc.)
+ - "color", for matching an HTML color value (either a string, like "red", "blue", etc. or "#fff", "#f0f0f0", or valid "rgb", "rgba", "hsl", or "hsla" values)
+ - "measurement", for matching style measurements, e.g. "42px", "10%", "6em", etc.
+ - "int", for matching an integer
+ - "alpha", for matching alphabetical characters
+ - "alphanumeric", for matching alphabetical and digit characters
+ - "[allowedchars]", for allowing characters specified between starting and ending "[ ]" Matching can also be done against regular expressions or a list of allowed values.
+Values can also be passed through custom filtering functions.

-### Whitelist
+### White-list
 Define an allowed HTML subset as a JSON object (for the JS version) or a Python dictionary.

 In JavaScript you can use /pattern/modifiers syntax (or new RegExp), or in Python: re.compile() in order to define regular expression filters.